Generalized Eshelby's inclusion and inhomogeneity problems for transient heat transfer: Numerical case studies

 \subsubsection{Equivalent conditions}

-When the inhomogeneity exhibits different thermal conductivity and thermal capacity from the matrix, this paper treats it as an equivalent inclusion with material constants ($K^0, C_p^0$) containing continuously distributed eigen-fields (EHS and ETG).
-The equivalent flux and heat source intensity should be satisfied to determine eigen-fields.
-Note that for steady state heat transfer with temperature field insensitive to time, only the equivalent flux conditions are required as follows:
+When the inhomogeneity exhibits different thermal conductivity and thermal capacity from the matrix, Wu and Yin \cite{Wu_IJSS_2025} proposed to treat it as an equivalent inclusion with material constants ($K^0, C_p^0$) containing continuously distributed eigen-fields (EHS and ETG).
+The EHS and ETG are determined by the equivalent flux and heat source conditions, which ensure the equivalent inclusion exhibits the same heat flux and energy storage/release rate as the original inhomogeneity problem:

 which is applicable to all heat conduction problems at the center of the inhomogeneity.
 In Eq. (\ref{eq:equiv_ETG}), the superscript $0$ represents undisturbed fields (without the inhomogeneity).
 For general transient conduction problems, the equivalent heat source conditions are additionally required as,